Solar Incentives

 Solar panels are a lucrative investment that saves so much money, it pays for itself.
 They also increase your energy security by reducing your reliance on the electric grid and giving you more control over your electricity supply.

 The upfront cost of a home solar installation can be an obstacle, but there are incentives available to reduce your installation costs and help you save more money with solar panels!
-Sustainergy Cooperative is a highly experienced local solar company serving the greater Cincinnati area, and we can help you maximize your savings with solar incentives.
+Sustainergy Cooperative is a highly experienced local solar company serving the Greater Cincinnati & Columbus metropolitan areas, and we can help you maximize your savings with solar incentives.

 The Federal Solar Tax Credit